 First recall that all DNSSEC signatures on NSEC5 records must be precomputed.
 (This is because NSEC5 records are signed by the zone-signing key (ZSK).
-To preserve strong integrity, the nameserver must not know the secret ZSK.)
+To preserve strong integrity, the name-server must not know the secret ZSK.)
 It is also possible to precompute one of the two NSEC5PROOFs.
-Specifically, the first NSEC5PROOF and NSEC5 record prove the presence of the closest encloser (i.e., example.com) are as follows: (1) The NSEC5 record has two hash values $h_1, h_2$ , where $h_1$ is the VRF hash of the closest encloser, and (2) the NSEC5PROOF has a proof $\pi$ that $h_1$ is a correct VRF hash value.
-The NSEC5PROOF for $h_1$ can therefore be precomputed and cached at the same time as the NSEC5 record.Online crypto is only needed for the second NSEC5PROOF.
-The second NSEC5PROOF and NSEC5 record cover the next closer c.example.com.
-The NSEC5PROOF proves that $\beta$ is a correct VRF hash of c.example.com.
-Meanwhile, the NSEC5 record has a pair of VRF hash outputs $h_1, h_2$ that must fall lexicographically before and after $\beta$ .
-Importantly, $h_1$ and $h_2$ must not equal $\beta$ .
-Also, $\beta$ is unknown at the time that the NSEC5 record is prepared.
-As such, the NSEC5PROOF for $\beta$ cannot be precomputed.
+Specifically, the first NSEC5PROOF and NSEC5 record prove the presence of the closest encloser (i.e., example.com) are as follows: (1) The NSEC5 record has two hash values h_1, h_2 , where h_1 is the VRF hash of the closest encloser, and (2) the NSEC5PROOF for h_1 can therefore be precomputed and cached at the same time as the NSEC5 record.Online crypto is only needed for the second NSEC5PROOF.
+The second NSEC5PROOF and NSEC5PROOF and NSEC5PROOF has a correct VRF hash of c.example.com.
+The NSEC5PROOF proves that β is a correct VRF hash of c.example.com.
+Meanwhile, the NSEC5 record has a pair of VRF hash outputs h_1 , h_2 that must fall lexicographically before and after β .
+Importantly, h_1 and h_2 must not equal β .
+Also, β is unknown at the time that the NSEC5 record is prepared.
+As such, the NSEC5PROOF for β cannot be precomputed.

-Thus NSEC5 only needs one online cryptographic computation when the nameserver responds to a query.
+Thus NSEC5 only needs one online cryptographic computation when the nameserver responds to a query.5